adamdjbrett/nabpr/_posts/2019-03-12-2019-nabpr-meeting-program.md

 ---
-title: 2019 NABPR Meeting Program
+title: 2019 NABPR, BHHS, AMGP Meeting Program
 date: 2019-03-12T15:40:40+00:00
 modified: 2019-05-15T13:50:41+00:00
 author: adamdjbrett
-teaser: "Welcome to the Annual May Meeting of NABPR.
-Many thanks go to Steve Harmon, our President, Christine Jones, Vice-President, and Glenn Jonas, our on-site coordinator.
-We are grateful to the First Baptist Church and Campbell University for their support of NABPR and this meeting.
-I look forward to seeing you in Raleigh."
+teaser: "Welcome to Raleigh and the annual meeting of the National Association of Baptist Professors of Religion, meeting this year with the Baptist History and Heritage Society and the Association of Ministry Guidance Professionals."
 layout: page
 permalink: /2019-nabpr-meeting-program/
 redirect_from: